There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Be careful not to rip them out, especially the driver’s side one.
 The hooks or clips keep it in place while you’re driving.

-Shake out each one individually.
+Shake out each one individually to remove loose dirt.
 Do this at a distance from your vehicle, keeping your face turned away.
-Inhaling dust isn’t the best way to start this project.
+Inhaling dust isn’t the best way to start this project!

 If there’s solid debris stuck to them (e.g., pine needles), you might need to get aggressive.
 Bang or beat the mat with your hand to dislodge as much as you can.